onflow/flow-101-quest/README.md

 # Flow 101
-The Goal of this workshop is to teach you how to interact with smart contracts on Flow.
-This is very useful and fundamental as a web3 developer!
-You can apply this knowledge when building your own super cool dapps.
+The goal of this workshop is to learn about smart contracts and how to interact with them on Flow.
+This is very fundamental as a take your first steps on becoming a web3 developer!
+This knowledge will be helpful when building your own super cool dapps.

 ## Challenge Overview
 1. Create a Testnet Account
 2. Sign the Flow Yearbook contract

 ## What You'll Learn
-- Learn how to use Flow CLI for development
+1. Learn how to use Flow CLI for development
-- Create a testnet account on Flow
+2. Create a testnet account on Flow
-- Send a transaction to sign the 'Flow Yearbook' to make it official!
+3. Send a transaction to sign the 'Flow Yearbook' to make it official!

 ## Prizes
 - A soulbound proof-of-knowledge NFT for completing the quest.
 This special NFT will grant access to completion-gated channels in the official Flow Discord.